 Leonard Lake and Charles Ng

 - Henry's impersonation of Charles Ng.
-A white dude impersonating an Asian by using copious amounts of Asian Speekee Engrish?
+A white dude impersonating an Asian using copious amounts of Asian Speekee Engrish?
 Not funny.
-A white dude impersonating an Asian Serial Killer, who by all accounts actually talked like that, using that same accent?
+A white dude impersonating an Asian Serial Killer using Asian Speekee Engrish— an Asian serial killer who, by all accounts, actually talked like that?
 Hilarious.

 Episode 204: Leonard Lake and Charles Ng Part II: "What I Bring to Friendship"